Skip to main content

-Vascular Malformations: Combinations and Syndromes
+Vascular malformations: Combinations and syndromes

-Combinations and syndromes associated with vascular malformations
+What are combinations and syndromes associated with vascular malformations?

 Blood vessel abnormalities may accompany a variety of genetic or inherited syndromes.
 Patients that present with vascular malformations will receive multidisciplinary care to ensure coordinated treatment for all of their symptoms.